programminghistorian/jekyll/index.md

 ## Suggested Citation

-If you wish to cite _The Programming Historian_, may we suggest the following:
+If you wish to cite _The Programming Historian_ project, may we suggest the following:

 Crymble, Adam, Fred Gibbs, Allison Hegel, Caleb McDaniel, Ian Milligan, Evan Taparata, and Jeri Wieringa, eds. _The Programming Historian_.
 2nd ed., 2016. [http://programminghistorian.org/](http://programminghistorian.org/).

+Individual lesson citation formats are shown at the bottom of each tutorial.